Today’s blog is written by guest blogger, Sameer Moorji, Director, Applied Markets.

 To support the need for wastewater testing, our scientists have tested reagents that support critical parts of the workflow.
 Luckily, we have decades of experience in developing nucleic acid purification and amplification chemistries.
 As a result, our scientific applications team has developed two protocols that includes guidance based on our experience with SARS CoV-2 sample prep methods and reagents.
 One uses PEG 8000 precipitation for viral concentration, and the other uses centrifugal filtration.
-We will continue to develop a sensitive, robust and specific RT-qPCR kit for detection of SARS CoV-2 in wastewater samples.
+We have also developed a sensitive, robust and specific RT-qPCR kit for detection of SARS CoV-2 in wastewater samples.
 As the research community learns more about this dynamic area of study, we are excited to support labs globally in their own efforts to optimize methods of detection.
 We are committed to providing reagents for COVID-19 testing and viral detection assays.
 Wastewater monitoring is another area we can help in proactively identifying and containing new outbreaks.

 Learn more about methods and products for viral RNA detection in wastewater.